Mathématique: Chapter 61

 “Lisa Park I can spell, thank you.
 What’s the SGC?”

-“You’ll know it if you make it there.
+“You’ll know if you make it there.
 It’s under a mountain.
-Can you tell her that I think she’s super great?”
+Can you tell her I think she’s super great?”

 “You want me to tell Lisa Park that Dale the Space Pirate thinks she’s ‘super great’?”
-Rush whispered.
+Rush asked.

 “Maybe just say Dale Volker.
 But otherwise, yeah.”

-“Just seems like you might be able to do a bit better, mate,” Rush offered gently.
+“Seems like y’might be able to do a bit better, mate,” Rush offered.

 And then, perhaps not unexpectedly, Dale Volker began weeping in the back stairwell of Au Coeur, his face turned away.